victorok17/CoreCode_ReadMe/README.md

 # README
-Victor's README for CORE CODEL ACADEMY
+Victor's README for CORE CODE ACADEMY
 ____
 **Interpreted And Compiled Programming Languages**<br>
 A Programming Language is a set of rules and instructions for a machine to execute. <br>